wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 }
 ```

-By chaining the `delay(3600)` method after `dispatch()`, the `MonitorPendingOrder` job will be pushed to the queue with a delay of 3600 seconds (1 hour); workers will not process this job before the hour passes.
+By chaining the `delay(3600)` method after `dispatch()`, the `MonitorPendingOrder` job will be pushed to the queue with a&nbsp;delay of 3600 seconds (1 hour); workers will not process this job before the hour passes.

-You can also set the delay using a `DateTimeInterface` implementation:
+You can also set the delay using a&nbsp;`DateTimeInterface` implementation:

 ```php
 MonitorPendingOrder::dispatch($order)->delay(